corda/corda-docs/content/en/docs/cenm/1.3/enm-with-ssl.md

 }
 ```

-and then included in the Network Map config file thusly:
+and then included in the Network Map Service configuration file as below:

 ```docker
 ...